Stress and Cortisol

 Stress is an easy concept but hard to define.
 If I ask you when you are stressed, most people recognize the signs but most also have difficulty defining it.

 In terms of engineering or physics, stress is pressure or tension exerted on a material object.
-Stress in this definition is the strain placed on a object that can cause it to fail.
+Stress in this definition is the strain placed on an object that can cause it to fail.
 You are telling yourself this is not the same as the stress humans experience.
 It is a little different but really it is essentially the same.
 Sure the stress we referring to is more of an emotional strain but it can be physical and is very much the same thing.
-Simply put, this stress, to humans, is a state of mental or emotional strain or tension resulting from adverse or demanding circumstances to a physical or emotional stimuli that disturbs our mental or physical equilibrium.
+Simply put, this stress, to humans, is a state of mental or emotional strain or tension resulting from adverse or demanding circumstances to physical or emotional stimuli that disturb our mental or physical equilibrium.

 Stressors are the circumstances that cause the tension.
 The degree of stress caused by a stressor is different for each individual.
 One person may find a task stressful and another does it with little to no effort.
 I have served in combat which is a very stressful situation.
 Some folks can handle it with little to no assistance and others are completely drained after an hour.